Claire Lamont

 Claire Lamont (29 January 1942 – 9 April 2023) was a British academic who was Emeritus Professor of English literature at Newcastle University and a specialist in the oeuvres of Jane Austen and Sir Walter Scott.
 She was a winner of the British Academy's Rose Mary Crawshay Prize in 1983.

 Life

 Claire Lamont was born in London on 29 January 1942.
 Her maternal grandfather, Sir Edward Appleton, was the Principal of Edinburgh University (1949-65).
 She attended Esdaile's (The Ministers' Daughters' College) in Edinburgh, and read English at Edinburgh University.
-She took up a research role at Leeds University followed by a graduate studentship at St Hilda's College, Oxford, where she researched the literary papers of the Fraser Tytler family from Invernesshire.
+She took up a research role at Leeds University followed by a graduate studentship at St Hilda's College, Oxford, where she researched the literary papers of the Fraser Tytler family from Inverness-shire.
 She worked at an antiquarian bookseller in London, then became a Junior Research Fellow at Somerville College, Oxford, matriculating in 1969.

 In 1971, Lamont joined Newcastle University as a lecturer in English literature.